Sakamsantparsbees/gravitysimulation/README.md

     - Generate on click/touch feature with desired position and ID system implemented
     - Added new zoom and drag system
     - Random generation follows with zoom and drag
-    - Fixed zero mass acceraltion bug
+    - Fixed zero mass accerelation bug
   </p>
 </details>